jackwalkerstevenson/jackwalkerstevenson.github.io/spaced_repetition.md

 If you're sure you want to go down the rabbit hole, you can start **messing around with note types**.
 You may have noticed that I referred to Basic and Cloze as “tools for making cards” or “note types” rather than just flashcards.
 This is because Anki actually has you enter the information you want to remember in the form of a “note” (what a database person would call a "record") and then uses rules to generate the flashcards that you actually review.

 More complex note types can be useful when you have multiple pieces of information about the same thing.
 For instance, I have a “Person” note type in which I can enter someone's name, phone number, birthday and address (or leave some of them blank), and then the appropriate flashcards (“What is Jack’s address?”; “Whose birthday is on January 1?”) will be created automatically.
+You could always just type out each of these as a separate Basic card—it would just be a little slower and harder to keep them all consistent.

 ![Person note fields](../assets/images/anki_person_fields.png){: width="70%" }